Thu Feb 23th / Roy Pedersen / translations

 Many thanks to Gaelle for doing the interview despite my utter ignorance.
 We all wish you the best of luck in your new role with the Battle of Malta and hope to call one of your bluffs at the tables.

-The Battle of Malta 2017 poker festival is played 2-7th November with at least one player representing All In Translations.
+The Battle of Malta 2017 poker festival is played 2-7th November with at least one player representing All-in Global.

-Contact us or request a quote if you want help with localization of your poker content (or gaming content) or if you need content written about poker or gaming.
-Our language services are available in 70+ languages.
+Contact us or request a quote if you want help with the localization of your poker content (or gaming content) or if you need content written about poker or gaming.
+Our language services are available in 80+ languages.